 The Father: Jason “Furious” Styles was the father of Tre.
 When Tre was a child he got into trouble for fighting, and Jason agreed to take on raising Tre full time.
 He is big on responsibility and tries to instill a good sense of morals in his son.

 My Feels: Jason, was the first African American father that I have seen, in a movie that wasn’t portrayed as a deadbeat.
-Being a minority it gave me hope, however my hope diminished that my dad wouldn’t be like Jason Styles, he wont tell me inspirational things nor care about my education.
-Oh lets not forget, he took on raising his son as the primary care giver.
-Yeah, I was stuck with my crazy mother.
+Being a minority it gave me hope, however my dad wouldn’t be like Jason Styles, he wont tell me inspirational things nor care about my education.